-One of the additional services we can offer at Minster Equine is vetting for owners and vendors.
 The vetting procedure is a process laid down by the Royal College of Veterinary Surgeons to standardise examination.

 1. Is the horse fit to be examined?

-A 5-stage vetting cannot be performed on an unbroken or unhandled youngster If the horse is known to be lame, then little point in a Vet going out until it is sound again, similarly if the horse is unwell.2.
-Is the vendor an existing client?
+A 5-stage vetting cannot be performed on an unbroken or unhandled youngster If the horse is known to be lame, then little point in a Vet going out until it is sound again, similarly if the horse is unwell.

-We will need:- A stable, preferably one where reduced or lower light levels are possible for full examination of the eyes
+- A stable, preferably one where reduced or lower light levels are possible for full examination of the eyes

 - A long straight level firm surface for the trot-up